|You are here: Main / Community Services / OWIB / OJT|

 What is the On-the-Job (OJT) Training Program?

 OJT is a federally-funded program to help defray employers' training costs when they hire qualified new employees and train them on the job.
 Funding may also be available for employers to train existing workers when they are promoted to new jobs.
+Job candidates must meet stringent eligibility criteria to be considered for OJT related to employment status and/or income level.
+The program's goal is to assist low income and unemployed persons.

 How much is the training reimbursement?